projectacrn/acrn-hypervisor/doc/tutorials/vuart_configuration.rst

 .. note::
-   For operating systems such as VxWorks and Windows that depend on the ACPI table to probe the uart driver, adding the vUART configuration in the hypervisor is not sufficient.
+   For operating systems such as VxWorks and Windows that depend on the ACPI table to probe the UART driver, adding the vUART configuration in the hypervisor is not sufficient.
 Currently, we recommend that you use the configuration in the figure 3 data flow.
 This may be refined in the future.